Monday, November 6, 2023

-Did you know that any person age 15+ can rent a canoe, kayak, or stand-up paddleboard at Griffy Lake for under $10.00 per hour?
+Did you know that any person age 15+ can rent a canoe, kayak, or stand-up paddleboard at Griffy Lake?
 Head down to the Griffy Lake Boathouse to rent your watercraft of choice for a few hours, then hike one of the nature preserve's nine trails if you're looking for more to do.

 Hike the Hoosier National Forest

 Speaking of hiking, the Hoosier National Forest is a fantastic place to hit the trails.
 With over 260 miles of trails throughout the 200,000-acre national forest, there's plenty to be hiked over the course of several occasions!
 A popular stop for many Hoosier National hikers is the Hickory Ridge Fire Tower in the Charles C. Deam Wilderness.
 The 110-foot tower offers a birds-eye view of Monroe County like no other, and it's a well-sought-out photo destination because of this.

 Play Mini-Golf at Hoosier Putt Hole